Protecting the character of our neighborhood

 WHAT ABOUT NEWER HOMES?

-As noted above, Contributing properties are those that were built within the period of historical significance in a Landmark District (in MHLD's case, that will likely be up through the mid-1940s or so), and have not been significantly altered.
+As noted above, Contributing properties are those that were built within the period of historical significance in a Landmark District (in MHLD's case, this will likely be up through the mid-1940s or so), and have largely retained their original exterior appearance.
 Non-Contributing properties are those built after the period of historic significance, or older homes that have been dramatically altered (as visible from the street).

 HOW HARD IS IT TO GET HOME IMPROVEMENT PERMITS IN A LANDMARK DISTRICT?

 There are no additional fees.
 The design review (application for a Certificate of Appropriateness) will delay a building permit by about 6-10 weeks on average.
 Working with the City staff in the early design stage simplifies the process, and typically results in approval.
 Decisions may be appealed.
 Design guidelines follow basic standards for historic preservation from the Secretary of the Interior, for what is visible from the street.

 WHAT DESIGN GUIDELINES ARE USED IN A LANDMARK DISTRICT?